pendaflex247/pendaflex247.github.io/_posts/2023-09-29-aws-static-website-2.md

 ---

-We will be using 4 majoreAWS services
+We will be using 4 majore AWS services

 Certificate manager
 S3 bucket